Skills¶

 What Are Skills?¶

-Skills encapsulate domain expertise into a form that agents can leverage.
+Skills encapsulate domain expertise into invocable units.
 They provide:

-- Specialized knowledge: Deep expertise in a specific area (e.g., Mermaid diagrams, git worktrees)
+- Specialized knowledge: Deep expertise in a specific area (e.g., feature development, code quality, security)

 - Consistent behavior: Same approach every time, reducing variability